rganesh203/Snowflake-with-AWS-and-Azure/README.md

 PREREQUISITES

+• A background in data engineering is required.
+• Completion of “Snowflake Foundations” one-day course or equivalent Snowflake knowledge.
-Previous Data Warehouse knowledge is assumed.
+• Previous Data Warehouse knowledge is assumed.

 DELIVERY FORMAT
 Instructor-led Public or Private classes are available.